Confusion,

 calling her father Bartolomé” rather than “Papá.”

-most usually that a daughter or son tutear his or her father
+usually that a daughter or son tutear his or her father than the

-than the same person would a priest.
-Secondly, the same respect exists
+same person would a priest.
+Secondly, the same respect exists from

-from priest to believer: a priest does not tutea a believer.
+priest to believer: a priest does not tutea a believer.
+However,

-However, that is not the best example.
-We could think of the last two
+that is not the best example.
+We could think of the last two visits that

-visits that Father Rentería paid to Susan.
-Even though Susana is “crazy,”
+Father Rentería paid to Susan.
+Even though Susana is “crazy,” it’s

-it’s strange how easy she feels being naked in front of Father
+strange how easy she feels being naked in front of Father Rentería, and

-Rentería, and how easy he watches her naked.
-And especially, how he
+how easy he watches her naked.
+And especially, how he has his mouth

 secretamente cada una de sus palabras...
 ‘Tengo la boca llena